Brazilian GP: Lewis Hamilton wins after Max Verstappen hits backmarker

 Full race result from Interlagos

-Courtesy of Hamilton's victory, his 50th of F1's current turbo-hybrid era, Mercedes were crowned Constructors' champions for a fifth successive year.
+Courtesy of Hamilton's victory, his 50th of F1's current turbo-hybrid era in 99 races, Mercedes were crowned constructors' champions for a fifth successive year.

+"We've just won the World Championship for the fifth time so that's real history in the making for the team and if I was to retire today, for example, Mercedes would always remember this day and that I was a part of it," said Hamilton.

 But the post-race focus remained Verstappen, Ocon, and a race which lived up to Brazil's billing as the race where anything can happen.